Why does the Netherlands love orange? The full explainer

 READ MORE | What’s happening in the Netherlands on King’s Day?

-William of Orange, also known as William the Silent, was named heir to the county of Orange by René of Chalon, who himself died with no children.
+William of Orange, also known as William the Silent, was named heir to the county of Orange by his cousin, René of Chalon, who himself died with no children.

-Later, William went on to lead the Dutch Revolt against the Spanish occupation of the Netherlands during the Eighty Years’ War from 1568 to 1648.
+Later, William led the Dutch revolt against the Spanish occupation of the Netherlands during the Eighty Years’ War, from 1568 to 1648.

 READ MORE | The Dutch and their monarchy, a two-sided coin